usmanakram/practice/JS/codewithmosh.com/Object-orientedProgrammingInJavaScript/notes/notes.md

 3. Array

 Primitives are copied by value.
-Objects are copied by their reference.
+Objects are copied by their references.

 //////////////////////////////////////////////////////////////